 - Soak corn husks in a large bowl of warm tap water.
 (30 minutes, or overnight in the fridge)

-- Make the Tamale Dough: In a medium bowl mix masa harina flour (do not use cornmeal) salt, cumin and baking powder well.
-Add 2 3/4 cups broth and oil.
-Mix well with a wooden spoon to mix until incorporated well.
+- Make the Tamale Dough: In a medium bowl whisk masa harina flour (do not use cornmeal) salt, and baking powder well.
+Add the broth and oil.
+Mix well until incorporated well.
 If the dough feels dry or crumbly add a little more broth or water, just a little at a time until the dough is soft and pliable.
 Use a clean hand to knead the dough for a couple of minutes.
 Set aside.
 If the dough feels overly wet or sticky, add a little more masa harina.

 - Make the Butternut filling: In a large skillet, heat oil over medium heat and add onion and pasilla peppers, saute for 5-7 minutes.
 Add garlic.
 Cook until tender and golden.
 Place half of this mixture in a blender (for the Pepita sauce) and save the other half for the filling.
 In a medium bowl, mash the cooked butternut with a fork, then add 1 cup (or half) of the cooked onion/pasilla/ garlic mixture.
 Stir in the cheese, salt and cumin.
 Set aside. ( You could do this ahead and refrigerate)